Loading

 History

 After the 2006 National Census, the village of Bardestan was elevated to the status of a city.
 After the 2011 census, the village of Dowrahak rose to city status as well.
-In addition, Abdan Rural District and the city of Abdan were separated from the Central District in the establishment of Abdan District.
+Owli Rural District was created in the Central District, and Abdan Rural District and the city of Abdan were separated from it in the formation of Abdan District, which was divided into two rural districts, including the new Sar Mastan Rural District.

 Demographics